 When do I restrict?

-When have you limited the flow of nature?
-Have you allowed yourself to be a part of nature, a vessel?
+When have I limited the flow of nature?
+Have I allowed yourself to be a part of nature, a vessel?